shaktigautam007/fetchjobsservice/README.md

 # Job Service Application

 ## Overview
-The Job Service Application fetches job data from external portals like LinkedIn and provides combined results in a unified format.
-It supports operations for saved, applied, archived, and in-progress jobs.
-The service is resilient and fault-tolerant, leveraging Resilience4j for handling rate-limiting, retries, and circuit breakers.
+The Job Service Application fetches job data from external portals like LinkedIn and provides data in simple json provided below .
+The service is resilient and fault-tolerant, using Resilience4j for handling rate-limiter, and circuit breakers.

 ## Features
 - Fetch jobs from external APIs (e.g., LinkedIn) for multiple job types: